themando/EdainMobile/README.md

 The following statistics are collected in ping.csv: *Timestamp, Server, Packets, Loss, Min, Avg, Max, Stddev*

+## Traceroute

+We store the **IP addresses, hostnames and latencies** of the servers where the packets are sent and received successfully for the top *N* (b/w 1-1000) *Tranco Sites*.
+These are also saved to a csv file which can be exported using the export button.

 ## Speed Test

 The Speed Test module runs and collects results from speedtest.net, testing the speed and performance of the device's internet connection.
 Tests are run at user-defined intervals (minutes), where class duration is usually 75 minutes and testing interval is typically every 15 minutes.
 Results are aggregated in a common .csv file (speedtest.csv) and may be cleared or exported via Google Drive using the corresponding Clear and Export buttons.